Heroes of Might & Magic: Olden Era: How to Recruit More Units Fast

 Faction laws are a growth engine, not a side menu

 If you are overlooking faction laws, you are leaving army size on the table.
 The best early choices are usually on the army-focused side of the law tree, especially anything that improves creature growth in cities.
-These bonuses may look expensive compared to immediate gold or convenience picks, but they pay back over every single weekly refresh.
+These bonuses look expensive next to immediate gold or convenience picks, but they pay back over every single weekly refresh.

 Advertisement